 We spent the full day with Nutmeg, created a make-shift lead out of a scarf and I started to plan our lives together.

 I miss her if I’m honest with you and I would do the walk again just for the chance of day-adopting her again.

 Besides the panic of finding the pup, the walk is incredibly relaxing.
 The water is serene, flat and calm.
 Despite its explosive past.

-The Howden Dam, which you pass around 10 minutes into the beginning of your walk, was used by Lancaster Bomber pilots to practise bombing runs and targetting.
+The Howden Dam, which you pass around 10 minutes into the beginning of your walk, was used by Lancaster Bomber pilots to practice bombing runs and targeting.
 They also created the ‘Bouncing Bomb’ for the 1943 raid of the dams on the German Ruhr.

 On returning to the Fairholmes Visitor Centre (complete with Nutmeg), we were bombarded with dogs.
 And I mean that there were easily upwards of 30 dogs all in one small spot, waiting for their owners to pay for parking or finish up in the loo.

 So if you’re scared of doggos, get there early and avoid.
 Otherwise, this walk is fab!
 It’s a long and refreshing one and I definitely recommend taking your own snacks!

 If you fancy a more challenging walk opt for this one here which will take you up into the Peaks and give you a corker of a view of Derwent Reservoir.